You are here

 Typical Work

-Performs the duties of a DDS Adjudicator 2;
+Performs all duties of a DDS Adjudicator 2;

 Evaluates the data contained in medical, vocational and legal reports which may contain extensive medical records, physician’s opinion statements, laboratory and medical testing results, and vocational workshop evaluations;

-Prepares and completes the residual capacity assessments; Consults with contracted staff physicians and psychologists as needed on medical findings;
+Prepares and completes the residual capacity assessments; coordinates with independently contracted Medical Consultants, including physical and psychological professionals on the results of the disability assessments;

-Reviews, analyzes and makes final determinations for specialized, complex and high profile claims such as Wounded Warrior/Military Causality and Compassionate Allowances;
+Reviews, analyzes and makes final determinations for specialized, complex and high-profile claims such as Wounded Warrior/Military Causality, Quick Disability Determination, and Compassionate Allowances;

 Performs other duties as assigned.